 A 2015 law decriminalized press offenses and replaced prison sentences with substantial monetary fines.
 Some editors complained that few newspapers or media outlets could afford such fines.
 Despite the reform, journalists occasionally faced criminal prosecution for libel and other forms of harassment and intimidation.

 Freedom of Expression for Members of the Press and Other Media, Including Online Media: Independent media were active and expressed a wide variety of views, albeit with some restrictions.
 Foreign radio stations broadcast without government interference.

 All media are under the administrative and technical supervision of the Ministry of Communications, which is responsible for developing and implementing government policy on information and communication.
-The CSC monitored the content of local radio and television programs, newspapers, and internet websites to enforce compliance with standards of professional ethics and government policy.
-The CSC may summon journalists and issue warnings for subsequent violations.
+The Conseil Superieur de la Communication monitored the content of local radio and television programs, newspapers, and internet websites to enforce compliance with standards of professional ethics and government policy.
+The council may summon journalists and issue warnings for subsequent violations.
 Hearings may concern alleged libel, disturbing the peace, inciting violence, or violations of state security.

 The law permits a judge, at the request of a “public minister” (prosecutor), to block internet websites or email addresses being used to spread “false information” to the public.
-The government did not restrict or disrupt access to the internet; however, the CSC and the chief prosecutor monitored internet websites and discussion forums to enforce compliance with regulations.
+The government did not restrict or disrupt access to the internet; however, the Conseil Superieur de la Communication and the chief prosecutor monitored internet websites and discussion forums to enforce compliance with regulations.
 Claiming national security interests, the government disabled the mobile data network providing access to the internet via mobile devices on several occasions, including in November for a period of one week.

 Academic Freedom and Cultural Events